 Candidates for employment will complete and submit their application materials for consideration for a vacant position directly in the ATS portal.
 Internal candidates are strongly encouraged to apply for opportunities within the University and will follow the same confidential application process as external applicants.
-All applicants
+All applicants who meet the minimum educational requirements for a position will receive an email confirmation indicating that their application material(s) has been received.

 Hiring managers review all application materials submitted by logging into the ATS portal using their authorized credentials.
 All efforts should be made to form a diverse applicant pool for consideration because diverse workforces meld highly talented people from any and all backgrounds to create more successful and creative organizations.
-HR staff will partner with the hiring managers to ensure the candidate pool reflects a diverse demographic.
 It is important to be aware of any implicit (unconscious) assumptions, attitudes or stereotypes that you may have that could unintentionally influence actions and/or decisions regarding each candidate.
 Hiring managers may not consider applicants who do not meet the minimum requirements of the position.
-More information regarding the ATS portal can be found in the User Guide for PeopleAdmin, located on Human Resources Development Forms | University of Hartford.
+More information regarding the ATS portal can be found in the User Guide for PeopleAdmin, located on www.hartford.edu/hrd/forms.aspx.